kluzny/kluzny.github.io/content/ergonomics.md

 There is still the one rub, testing.
 Thankfully Clearance already ships with a middleware to make system testing functional, [BackDoor](https://github.com/thoughtbot/clearance/blob/main/lib/clearance/back_door.rb).
 This is a peice of middleware that you load in your `config/enviroments/test.rb` and looks for a magic `as: @user` parameter to bypass the authentication.
 This is a very reasonable solution, that fits well in the use case of Rack applications.
 The catch: every, single, authenticated path or url call needs to have a magic parameter on it.

-Where you would normally write `get users_path` no has to become `get users_path(as: @current_user)`.
+Where you would normally write `get users_path` now has become `get users_path(as: @current_user)`.
 We are talking hundreds of test, that now have to be modified to stub out auth.
 This is painful.
 I'm comfortable with vim and sed, and I could do it sure.
 I might even be able to make Copilot do it for me.
 But am I really ok with, in perpetuity, modififying every, single, path, and url?
 Will I put this code down for a month and revisit it an even remember that's a thing?
 This is too much friction.

 ## Ergonomics